monsur/sonos-now-playing/README.md

 * Install node.js and the code in this project on a Raspberry Pi.
 * The Raspberry Pi is hooked up to a TV (or some other display), and the details of the track are displayed in a browser.
-* Poll the Sonos every ~1 second for the currently playing track.
+* Receive uPnP events when the track changes.
 * If the track changes, broadcast the details to any connected clients and update the browser UI.

 Simple no?
 We'll see how this all works out in practice.